Watermark-based Attribution of AI-Generated Content: Experiments

+We evaluate our method’s detection and attribution performance across three scenarios: in the absence of post-processing, under common post-processing, and under adversarial post-processing.

-\myparatight{Main results} For each GenAI model, we compute the TDR/TAR of each user and the FDR.
+\myparatight{Without post-processing} We first show results when the AI-generated, watermarked images are not post-processed.
+For each GenAI model, we compute the TDR/TAR of each user and the FDR.
 The FDRs for the three GenAI models are nearly 0.
 Then, we rank the users' TARs (or TDRs) in a non-descending order.
-Figure~\ref{main resulst} shows the ranked TARs of the 100,000 users for the three GenAI models.
-Note that the curve of TDR overlaps with that of TAR for a GenAI model and thus is omitted in the figure for simplicity.
-TDR and TAR overlap because $\tau=0.9>$ $\frac{1+\overline{\alpha_i}}{2}$ (0.89 in our experiments), which is consistent with our theoretical analysis in Section~\ref{sec:attribution} that shows detection implies attribution in such settings.
+Figure~\ref{main resulst} presents the ranked TARs of 100,000 users for the three GenAI models under HiDDeN, StegaStamp, and PRC.
+We only evaluate PRC on Stable Diffusion, since this method relies on the inverse diffusion process, which is only feasible with the open-source model.
+Note that the curve of TDR overlaps with that of TAR and thus is omitted in the figure for simplicity.
+TDR and TAR overlap because $\tau=0.9>$ $\frac{1+\overline{\alpha_i}}{2}$ (0.89 in our experiments), which is consistent with our theoretical analysis in Appendix~\ref{appendix:theoretical analysis} that shows detection implies attribution in such settings.
 Our results show that watermark-based detection and attribution are accurate when the AI-generated, watermarked images are not post-processed.
-Specifically, the worst TAR or TDR of a user is larger than 0.94; less than 0.1\% of users have TARs/TDRs smaller than 0.98; and 85\% of users have TARs/TDRs of 1 for Midjourney and DALL-E 2, and 60\% of users have TARs/TDRs of 1 for Stable Diffusion.
+Specifically, the worst TAR$_i$ or TDR$_i$ is larger than 0.94; less than 0.1\% of users have TAR$_i$/TDR$_i$ smaller than 0.98; and 85\% of users have TAR$_i$/TDR$_i$ of 1 for Midjourney and DALL-E 2, and 60\% of such users for Stable Diffusion.

-\myparatight{Impact of number of users $s$} Figure~\ref{impact_of_s} shows the average TDR, average TAR, worst 1\% TDR, worst 1\% TAR, and FDR when $s$ varies from 10 to 1,000,000.
-We have two observations.
-First, both average TDR and average TAR are consistently close to 1, and FDR is consistently close to 0, which means our detection and attribution are accurate.
-Second, worst 1\% TDR and worst 1\% TAR decrease as $s$ increases.
-This is because when there are more users, the worst 1\% of them have smaller TDRs and TARs.
-Moreover, these worst 1\% of users also make the average TDR and average TAR decrease slightly when $s$ increases from 100,000 to 1,000,000.